Coderaman-tech/Strivers-SDE-Sheet-Challenge/Arrays Part-II/README.md

 # 3.Merge Sorted Array
 Simply from zero start putting the other araay value then sort.
 For alter sol. refer [https://takeuforward.org/data-structure/merge-two-sorted-arrays-without-extra-space/]

+# 4. Find the Duplicate Number
+Use tortoise method to find the duplicate by if duplicate is present in the array it definetly form a cycle.